henrique-eguchi/SikuliClient/README.md

   s.Click(p, true);
 ```

-Note: If a Sikuli Server is not running on the given IP and PORT, the application will not work.
+Note: If a SikuliServer is not running on the given IP and PORT, the application will not work.